 Four reasons tradition is important to a family:

 1. Traditions help make life predictable.
-Rituals that are followed daily, weekly, and yearly such as family dinners, nightly stories, spring picnics; holiday songs etc. helps make children feel secure.
+Rituals that are followed daily, weekly, and yearly such as family dinners, nightly stories, spring picnics, holiday songs etc. helps make children feel secure.
 Their world is often unpredictable—keeping things predictable at home gives security.

 3. Family traditions teach children family values.
 Service work, religious ceremonies, concern for the environment and many other values can be established through family traditions and rituals.
 These are values that when they are reinforced with traditional activities, your child will bring them with him to adulthood.
 The only way your child knows if something is valuable or important is through the activities that surround that value.

 Some suggestions to try during the holiday season: